react-native-skia/react-native-skia/testing/variations/README.md

 For each study, the first available experiment after platform filtering is used as the default experiment for Chromium builds.
-This experiment is also used for perf bots and browser tests in the waterfall.
+This experiment is also used for perf bots and various browser tests in the waterfall (e.g. browser_tests, components_browsertests, content_browsertests, extensions_browsertests, interactive_ui_tests and sync_integration_tests).
+It is not used by unit test targets.

 > Note: This configuration applies specifically to Chromium developer builds.
 > Chrome branded / official builds do not use these definitions.

-> Note: This configuration is NOT used for content_browsertests or other test
-> targets based on content_shell.
+> Note: Non-developer builds of Chromium (for example, non-Chrome browsers,
+> or Chromium builds provided by Linux distros) should disable the testing
+> config via the GN flag `disable_fieldtrial_testing_config=true`.

 ## Config File Format